mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### FUSION EXPLOSION

 An alternative method of deflecting the asteroid is to create a fusion explosion.
-For the Travellers’ purposes, this more than likely means detonating their ship’s power plant.
+For the Travellers' purposes, this more than likely means detonating their ship's power plant.
 Whilst this generates a great deal of energy for deflection and is highly effective, it means the destruction of their starship and should only be considered as a last resort.

 ### TIME TO IMPACT

-At the time of the Travellers’ arrival, there are only four standard days (96 hours) remaining before the asteroid hits Brufort, divided into eight 12- hour periods that are used to determine the effectiveness of any attempts to deflect the asteroid in the Time to Impact table.
+At the time of the Travellers' arrival, there are only four standard days (96 hours) remaining before the asteroid hits Brufort, divided into eight 12- hour periods that are used to determine the effectiveness of any attempts to deflect the asteroid in the Time to Impact table.